How it works

 Design

 Build workflows in the visual designer.
-Compose reusable sub-workflows, attach instruction files with your coding guidelines, add decision branches and approval gates.
+Compose reusable sub-workflows, attach instruction files with your coding guidelines, add decision branches and approval gates — and keep your own in a personal library that travels across projects.

 Connect

-Add one entry to your agent's MCP configuration — stdio for local, streamable HTTP for a shared server.
+Add one entry to your agent's MCP configuration pointing at the engine's streamable HTTP endpoint.
 Claude Code, Codex and any MCP client connect the same way.

 Execute

-The agent calls instance_start and follows the steps the engine hands it.
+The agent calls ccw_start and follows the steps the engine hands it.
 Step order is enforced, shell output is hash-verified, and approval gates halt until a human decides.

 Observe